the-rachel/styles/brand.md

 ## Simple

-The majority of my experience and examples come from Simple.
-I worked at [Simple](https://simple.com) for five and a half years.
-During that time, I originated and curated Simple's brand voice through writing, mentoring writers, and editing every imaginable piece of writing and copy, large and small.
-Most importantly, I ran the effort to identify Simple's company values, and wrote Simple's style guides, which in turn set groundwork for training programs for Marketing and Customer Relations teams.
+[Simple](https://simple.com) represents a huge chunk of my career, and so far the largest opportunity I've had to help shape a company's brand voice.
+During my five and a half years at Simple, I originated and curated the brand voice through writing, mentoring writers, and editing every imaginable piece of writing and copy, large and small.
+Most importantly, I ran the effort to identify Simple's company values, and wrote Simple's style guides, which in turn set groundwork for training programs I ran for Marketing and Customer Relations teams.
+The policies and culture I helped build for the Marketing and Customer Relations teams were widely considered a big part of the success of Simple as a whole.

 ### The curated list.